nuxeo-sandbox/presales-vmdemo/gcp/terraform/README.md

 NX_USE_NEV | Deploy NEV? | false
 NX_NEV_VERSION | Version of NEV to deploy | 2023.2.1
 NX_KEEP_ALIVE | Control auto shutdown | 20h00m
+NX_CUSTOMER | Prospect company name or 'generic' | n/a

 Don't forget to make the script executable if needed: